 These poker clubs will be subscription based, requiring a monthly payment of $19.99.
 Users will not be allowed to contribute any more than this amount to the site, which makes it a gaming site instead of a gambling site.

-Bator said that the idea for “Your College Poker Club” came to him while living in the dorms at ASU, where he noticed a number of male students logging on to offshore gambling sites with the hope of getting rich.
+Bator said that the idea for “Your College Poker Club” came to him while living in the dorms at ASU, where he noticed a number of male students logging on to offshore gambling sites, including some of the best Crypto gambling sites reviewed, with the hope of getting rich.

 “I’m sure a few of them have gotten rich,” Bator said.
 “But the vast majority have experienced financial hardship because of it.
 One of my personal friends lost $10,000 that first semester, and ended up having to drop out of school.
 I thought, ‘there has to be something that can be a uniquely engaging opportunity, that’s safer, and that would take these students away from this exploitation’.”

-Your College Poker Club aims to give students the chance to play online casino games without the risk of losing thousands of dollars per month.
+Your College Poker Club aims to give students the chance to play online casino games at the listings of safest online slots without the risk of losing thousands of dollars per month.

 “Based on the monthly subscription fees, we’re going to create a prize pool where students will be able to win cash and prizes through different daily, weekly and monthly tournaments,” Bator said.
 “But just as much as students are interested in money, they’re interested and proud of the schools they go to.
 I felt that if we could capture that, the site could really be an extension of that experience.”